graziele-fagundes/Soft-Shadow/README.md

 # Procedural Generation + Soft-Shadow

-This project, developed for my computer graphics course, employs procedural generation to create a 3D city environment using shadow mapping to render realistic shadows.
-Additionally, percentage-closer filtering (PCF) is used to soften the edges of the shadows, providing a more natural appearance.
+This project, developed for my computer graphics course, employs procedural generation to create a 3D city environment using shadow mapping to render shadows.
+Additionally, percentage-closer filtering (PCF) is used to soften the edges of the shadows and prevent jaggies.

 # Cloning the Repository
 To clone this repository, execute the following command in your terminal: